RareSkills/blog/convert-gas-to-usd-ethereum/convert-gas-to-usd-ethereum.md

 ## Gas Guzzlers

 Scroll down on the [etherscan gas page](https://etherscan.io/gasTracker#gasguzzler), and you'll see the smart contracts that cause the most gas consumption.
-The pattern of gas consumption follows the Pareto principle (80 20 rule), 80% of the gas consumption comes from 20% of the ecosystem.
+The pattern of gas consumption follows the Pareto principle (80/20 rule), 80% of the gas consumption comes from 20% of the ecosystem.

 At the time of writing, transaction fees associated with Uniswap consumes 10% of the network.

-Ethereum burns most of the transaction fee (the miner receives a small portion), so this indicates that Uniswap alone has resulted in over 400 Ether being deleted over the past 24 hours.
+Ethereum burns most of the transaction fee (the miner receives a small portion), so this indicates that Uniswap alone has resulted in over 400 Ether being burned over the past 24 hours.

 ![](https://static.wixstatic.com/media/935a00_927b4ff5d99b46afa6bfd1753963d83d~mv2.png/v1/fill/w_666,h_544,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/935a00_927b4ff5d99b46afa6bfd1753963d83d~mv2.png)